 15 Motorcycle Driving Tips To Keep You Safe

-The motorcycle accident lawyers of Michigan Auto Law recommend you take the following precautions to stay safe while riding your motorcycle:
+The lawyers of Michigan Auto Law recommend you take the following precautions to stay safe while riding your motorcycle:

 - Never drink and drive.
 Alcohol intoxication is responsible for 41 percent of all motorcycle fatal crash deaths in the U.S., according to the National Highway Traffic Safety Administration.

 - Always wear a motorcycle helmet.
-About 59 percent of motorcycle riders killed in 2007 were not wearing crash helmets.
+About 43 percent of Michigan motorcycle riders killed in 2017 were not wearing helmets.

 - Ride defensively.
 Approximately 75 percent of all motorcycle accidents involve crashes with other motor vehicles; usually collisions with cars and trucks that fail to see and avoid the motorcycle operator.

 - Do not expect that other drivers will give you the right of way.

 - Overconfidence can be fatal.
 Operating a motorcycle takes great skill and coordination.
 Experience and safe driving practice are the best way to develop your ability to steer, brake and accelerate.

 - Avoid the center of a traffic lane.

 - Avoid driving after rain, or during light rains or accumulations when oil and other substances will pool on road surfaces and create slippery conditions for motorcycles.